Do Gutter Guards Work?

 You'll need to clean the top of your gutter guards throughout the year to make sure water still drains through to your gutters, and you'll need to remove and clean any debris that makes it into your gutters.

-You can have gutter guards professionally installed, but you can also buy them online or at hardware stores and install yourself.
+You can have gutter guards professionally installed, but you can also buy them online or at hardware stores and install them yourself.
 While a DIY solution can save money, it's easy to purchase the wrong type of gutter guards that aren't best for your home.
 If you do it yourself, be sure you measure and install correctly.
 If not placed and secured well, your gutter guards can do more harm than good.
+Your gutter guards can do more harm than good if not placed and secured well.
 To minimize the risk of improper installation, trust professionals to install your gutter guards.
 We'll recommend the best type of guards for your home and install them the right way.

 What Are the Types of Gutter Guards?